 What is the goal of the SHS?

 The Strong Heart Study (SHS) is a study of cardiovascular disease and its risk factors among American Indian men and women, and is one of the largest epidemiological studies of American Indians ever undertaken.
-Cardiovascular disease remains the leading cause of death of American Indians overall.
+Cardiovascular disease remains the leading cause of death for American Indians overall.
 The prevalence and severity of cardiovascular disease among American Indians has been particularly challenging to study due to the small size of American Indian communities, as well as the relatively young age, cultural diversity, and wide geographic distribution of the population.
 The SHS is designed to overcome challenges to estimating cardiovascular disease mortality and morbidity, as well as the prevalence of known and suspected cardiovascular disease risk factors, among American Indians.
 The study also works to assess the significance of these risk factors over an extended period of time.

 In the early 1980s, a review of existing data by the Subcommittee on Cardiovascular and Cerebrovascular Disease of the Secretary of Health and Human Service’s Task Force on Black and Minority Health concluded that information on cardiovascular disease in American Indians was inadequate and strongly recommended epidemiologic studies of this problem.
 In response, and with collaboration from members of the participating American Indian communities, the SHS began.

 The SHS is one of several NHLBI-supported studies designed to improve the cardiovascular health of American Indians.
-Read more about NHLBI research efforts with American Indian communities.

 AT A GLANCE

 - The SHS is the largest and longest study of heart disease and risk factors for American Indians.

 - The study found that heart disease among American Indians has increased over the past 50 years and is now double that of the general U.S. population.